 Streusel vs crumb topping

 This is a topic I never really thought to question until recently; is there a difference between a streusel topping and a crumb topping?
 The two are pretty much used interchangeably, but according to The Spruce Eats, a traditional streusel has big, crunchy crumbs like you'd find on a coffee cake, while a crumb topping has more of a sandy texture, like fine crumbs.
-I'm a big fan of those big streusel crumbs - they're also used in my pear muffins and coffeecake muffins - so that's what I used for these muffins.
+I'm a big fan of those big streusel crumbs - they're also used in my pear muffins and coffeecake muffins - so that's what you'll get with this recipe.

 How to make a good streusel topping